At Gisborne District Council we take health and safety seriously.

 - Improved relationships between contractors and councils

 - Contributing to the WorkSafe New Zealand’s statement of intent strategy to reduce injuries by 2020

 As contractors become pre-qualified, company details are available on the Approved Contractor List

 This provides visibility to contractors and councils to identify who is approved, assisting with the tendering process and council procurement.

-To easily upload evidence, we suggest you set up a folder on your desktop to save documents required for your application.
+Tip - create a folder on your desktop to save your documents to for easy upload to your application.

 This process is being handled by the Waikato Local Authority Shared Services, along with the Bay of Plenty Local Authority Shared Services using an internationally recognised portal.